CathyXueqingZhang/Jobapplication/Python/Paid_Search/README.md

 <br/>
 For each keyword in every vertical, the database provides the data of 8 dimensions related to the target one as listed below:
 <br/>Dimensions	Description
-- Volume : Average times users searched for the keywords related to the selected vertical
-- Results : The number of URLs displayed for the keywords related to the selected vertical
-- CPC(USD) : Average Price the advertiser pays for one per click
-- Competition : Competitive density of advertiser
+-Volume : Average times users searched for the keywords related to the selected vertical -Results : The number of URLs displayed for the keywords related to the selected vertical -CPC(USD) : Average Price the advertiser pays for one per click -Competition : Competitive density of advertiser
-- KD : How difficult it would be to rank well in organic search for the keywords in selected vertical
-- Trend : Number of Volume for the past 12 months
+-KD : How difficult it would be to rank well in organic search for the keywords in selected vertical -Trend : Number of Volume for the past 12 months
-- A list of related keywords : A list of keywords that are similar to the target one
-- A list of phrase-matched keywords : A list of keywords that contain exact keyword or keyword in various order
+-A list of related keywords : A list of keywords that are similar to the target one -A list of phrase-matched keywords : A list of keywords that contain exact keyword or keyword in various order

 A snapshot of the first six dimensions